 The Meditation Robotics project aims to enhance meditation practice through multimodal sensorial support.
 But to what extent can a user interact with an interface during a meditative experience?

 The project ran in two phases.
 First, the EPFL+ECAL Lab developed and tested several user scenarios with various fidelities of user interface prototypes, both digital and analogue.
-During the second phase, we developed a smartphone application based on our first learnings, combining pragmatic and hedonic scenarios.
+During the second phase, the team developed a smartphone application based on our first learnings, combining pragmatic and hedonic scenarios.

-User evaluations through time show significant positive results, generating reliable research knowledge in terms of adoption as well as UX and UI design guidelines for meditation interfaces.
+User evaluations over time show significant positive results, generating reliable research knowledge in terms of adoption as well as UX and UI design guidelines for meditation interfaces.

-Alongside this academic success, the company developing the device plan also to integrate the application into the final product.
+Metaphysiks, the company developing the device, have integrated the application into the final product.